We fully comply with GDPR.

 What is the GDPR?

-The General Data Protection Regulation is a new, European-wide law that replaces the Data Protection Act 1998 in the UK.
-It places greater obligations on how organisations handle personal data.
+The General Data Protection Regulation is a European-wide law that places greater obligations on how organisations handle personal data.
 It came into effect on 25 May 2018.
+The Data Protection Act 2018 is the UK’s implementation of the General Data Protection Regulation (GDPR).

 Staffvetting has always taken data privacy and security practices very seriously.
-With the introduction of GDPR we have reviewed our systems – and continue to do so – processes and procedures to ensure we’re fully compliant by May 25, 2018.
-For example we are:
+With the introduction of GDPR we have reviewed our systems – and continue to do so – processes and procedures to ensure we’re fully compliant For example we are:

 - we have updated all of our electronic systems increasing data integrity, confidentiality and availability.